hacker2406/CodeCraft-AI/README.md

 - **Email:** `ratul.9paul@gmail.com`
 - **Password:** `Broski@22`

-If you continue to have issues, try logging out and logging in again with
+If you continue to have issues, try logging out and logging in again

 ## 👤 Author